-I’m so excited to be growing my own tomatoes in the grounds at Chateau de la Vigne and indeed have had a glut of the reddest, juiciest and incredibly flavoursome tomatoes in various shapes and sizes (no selection based on aesthetics here).
-Now, I’m a tomato fan and it’s one of the foods that I always have in the kitchen (at room temperature and never in the fridge!) but with so many to use up, I figured I need to find a way of “preserving” them so I can continue to enjoy them as the season ebbs away…..Move over Roasted Tomatoes and move in Tomato Confit!
+A few years ago, I joined many an amateur vegetable grower and tried my luck with tomatoes at Chateau de la Vigne and indeed ended up with a glut of the reddest, juiciest and incredibly flavoursome tomatoes in various shapes and sizes (no selection based on aesthetics here).
+Now, I’m a tomato fan and it’s one of the foods that I always have in the kitchen (at room temperature and never in the fridge!).
+Still, with so many to use up, I figured I needed to find a way of “preserving” them so I could continue to enjoy them as the season ebbs away…..Move over Roasted Tomatoes and move in Tomato Confit!

 So what’s the difference?
-“Confit” in french means “preserved”, and the technique simply means cooked slowly in olive oil.
-By cooking tomatoes this way they hold their shape but are incredibly tasty, with their intense, sweet flavour really coming through.
-Roasted tomatoes, on the other hand, are cooked with a light drizzle of olive oil at a high temperature and whist still delicious, the tomatoes caramelise quickly (due to the natural sugar content) and lose some their natural flavour.
+“Confit” in French means “preserved”, and the technique means cooked slowly in olive oil.
+By cooking tomatoes this way they hold their shape but are incredibly tasty, with their intense, sweet flavour coming through.
+On the other hand, roasted tomatoes are cooked with a drizzle of olive oil at a high temperature.
+Though still delicious, the tomatoes caramelise quickly (due to the natural sugar content) and lose some of their natural flavour.

 How to make Tomato Confit